Assistance programs East Baton Rouge Parish area and city of Baton Rouge.

 Chaneyville Community Center runs an extensive number of assistance programs for Zachary Louisiana families.
 A listing of the resources are below.

 The center is located at 13211 Jackson Rd, Zachary Louisiana.
+Call (225) 654-3309

 Delmont Service Center.
 Phone number is 225-357-5013.
 The center is located at 3535 Riley St., Baton Rouge Louisiana, 70805.
 People with an eviction notice or disconnection may qualify for emergency rent or utility assistance.
-Other resources that may be provided to the needy include medications, food and groceries, and the Headstart Program for 3-4 yr olds.
+Other resources that may be provided to the needy include medications, food and groceries, and the Headstart Program for 3-4 year olds.

 Look into assistance through East Baton Rouge Office of Social Services, which is located within Dr. Leo Butler Community Center at 950 E Washington St. Or call 225-389-4814.
 They offer many government and public assistance programs, such as LIHEAP and homeless prevention and rapid rehousing.
 Surplus government food items may be offered as well to those who need help feeding their families.
 Or apply for food stamps or WIC here.
 Learn more on public assistance in Louisiana.

 St. Vincent De Paul Society charity aid is offered at Our Lady of Mercy.
-This charity program helps people of all races, religion, and backgrounds.
-It is one the country’s largest charity organizations and millions of people across the nation turn to them from time to time.
+This charity program helps people of all races, religion, and backgrounds, including in Baton Rouge It is one the country’s largest charity organizations and millions of people across the nation turn to them from time to time.

-Southeast Ministries Association Inc. helps the very low income, unemployed, and those faced with a crisis.
+Churches in East Baton Rogue Parish help the very low income, unemployed, and those faced with a crisis.
 Programs include Bus Passes for the city bus system, Utility and Electric Bill assistance, funds for paying rent, prescription expense assistance, which will be for new, and generic prescriptions only.
-Financial assistance is only provided for a part of a bill, so a client will need to show evidence of a money order with the client’s ability to pay the balance of that bill or expense.
-476 Sharp Rd, Baton Rouge LA, 70815, phone 225-924-5122, or read more.
+While a church may help, each parish has different funding levels and application processes.

 Options Foundation can help with housing needs for the homeless and mentally ill adults.
 If you do meet qualifications, including are mentally challenged, then funds can be issued for paying rent or deposits.
 8540 Quarters Lake Rd., Baton Rouge LA, 70809.
 Dial 225-388-5045.